To enable provisioning to Databricks using Azure Active Directory (Azure AD) you must create an enterprise application for each Databricks workspace.

 Generate a personal access token in Databricks and copy it.
 You provide this token to Azure AD in a subsequent step.

-Generate this token as a Databricks admin who will not be managed by the Azure AD enterprise application that you set up below.
+Generate this token as a Databricks admin who will not be managed by the Azure AD enterprise application.
 A Databricks admin user who is managed by this enterprise application can be deprovisioned using Azure AD, which would cause your SCIM provisioning integration to be disabled.

 In your Azure portal, go to Azure Active Directory > Enterprise Applications.